-We are excited and honored to extend to you this opportunity to participate in our Postgraduate Medical Education Program for American Osteopathic post-graduate students.
+We are excited and honored to extend to you this opportunity to participate in our Postgraduate Medical Education Program for post-graduate students.
 We, the Board of Trustees, the Medical Staff, and the employees, believe that continuing your education here at Northside Hospital would be a vital, meaningful part of your medical training.

+Started in 1999, Northside Hospital’s Postgraduate Medical Education Program is affiliated with the Lake Erie College of Osteopathic Medicine and the University of South Florida.
 Our dynamic clinical teaching faculty and staff are eager to share with you their knowledge and experience.
-Northside Hospital's teaching staff are a combination of both Doctors of Osteopathic and Allopathic Medicine.
-The "hands on" approach to teaching and learning in our Postgraduate Medical Education Program will provide you with priceless opportunities to participate in patient care and management.
+Northside Hospital’s teaching staff are a combination of both Doctors of Osteopathic and Allopathic Medicine.
+The “hands on” approach to teaching and learning in our Postgraduate Medical Education Program will provide you with priceless opportunities to participate in patient care and management.

-We are proud of our hospital's achievements, the quality of care and the many important services and educational programs we provide to the people of our community.
-It is our hope that you soon will become a part of our exceptional team of medical professionals here at Northside Hospital and Heart Institute in St. Petersburg-the jewel of Florida's spectacular West Coast.
+We are proud of our hospital’s achievements, the quality of care and the many important services and educational programs we provide to the people of our community.
+It is our hope that you soon will become a part of our exceptional team of medical professionals here at Northside Hospital in St. Petersburg-the jewel of Florida’s spectacular West Coast.
 We look forward to working with you in your endeavors to achieve your medical career goals.

-- A teaching faculty of 130 physicians (both D.O. and M.D.) who are available to provide the candidate one of the best learning experiences in the Osteopathic Profession.
+- A teaching faculty of 130 physicians (both DO and MD) who are available to provide the candidate one of the best learning experiences in the Osteopathic Profession.

-- To teach you the art of as well as the science of the practice of osteopathic medicine.
+- To teach you the art of as well as the science of the practice of medicine.